Dense Prediction with Attentive Feature Aggregation: Method

 Without loss of generality, we focus on a single pixel and assume that our model provides a dense prediction for the target pixel at $k$ different scales.
 The prediction for the $i$th scale is denoted by $P_i\in\mathbb R^d$.
 Accordingly, $P\triangleq(P_1,\ldots,P_k)$ denotes the feature representation of the target pixel in our scale-space.
 Furthermore, we assume that $i<j$ implies that scale $i$ is coarser than scale $j$.

 Our target pixel can be imagined as a ray moving through scale-space, starting from scale $1$ towards scale $k$.
-We redesign the original hierarchical attention in the proposed multiple feature fusion mechanism and mimic the volume-rendering equation, where the volume is implicitly given by the scale-space.
+We redesign the original hierarchical attention in the proposed multiple feature fusion mechanism to mimic the volume-rendering equation, where the volume is implicitly given by the scale-space.
 To this end, besides the feature representation $P_i$ at scale $i$, we assume our model to predict for the target pixel also a scalar $y_i\in\mathbb R$ so that $e^{-\phi(y_i)}$ represents the probability that the particle will cross scale $i$, given some non-negative scalar function $\phi:\mathbb R\to\mathbb R_+$.
-We can then express the scale attention $\alpha_i$ as the probability of the particle to reach scale $i$ and stop there, i.e. , where $y\triangleq(y_1,\ldots,y_k)$.
+We can then express the scale attention $\alpha_i$ as the probability of the particle to reach scale $i$ and stop there, \textit{i.e.},

+where $y\triangleq(y_1,\ldots,y_k)$.
 Finally, the fused multi-scale prediction for the target pixel can be regarded as the ``rendered'' pixel, where the pixel features at the different scales $P_i$ are averaged by the attention coefficients $\alpha_i$ following the volume rendering equations.
-Accordingly,

-represents the feature for the target pixel that we obtain after fusing $P$ across all scales with attention driven by $y$.
+Accordingly, $P_\mathtt{final}\triangleq \sum_{i=1}^k P_i\alpha_i(y)$ represents the feature for the target pixel that we obtain after fusing $P$ across all scales with attention driven by $y$.

-The proposed scale-space rendering (SSR) mechanism can be regarded as a generalization of the hierarchical multi-scale attention proposed in~\cite{tao2020hierarchical}, for the latter can be obtained from our formulation by simply setting $\phi(y_i)\triangleq\log(1+e^{y_i})$, i.e., $\phi$ is the soft-plus function, and by fixing $\phi(y_k)\triangleq\infty$.
+The proposed scale-space rendering (SSR) mechanism can be regarded as a generalization of the hierarchical multi-scale attention proposed in~\cite{tao2020hierarchical}, for the latter can be obtained from our formulation by simply setting $\phi(y_i)\triangleq\log(1+e^{y_i})$, \textit{i.e.}, $\phi$ is the soft-plus function, and by fixing $\phi(y_k)\triangleq\infty$.

-\parsection{Choice of $\phi$.} In our experiments, we use the absolute value function as our $\phi$, i.e. $\phi(y_i)\triangleq|y_i|$.
+\parsection{Choice of $\phi$.} In our experiments, we use the absolute value function as our $\phi$, \textit{i.e.}, $\phi(y_i)\triangleq|y_i|$.
 This is motivated by a better preservation of the gradient flow through the attention mechanism, as we found existing attention mechanisms to suffer from vanishing gradient issues.
-Consider the Jacobian of the attention coefficients, which takes the following form:
+Consider the Jacobian of the attention coefficients, which takes the form:

 In the presence of two scales, this becomes: